August 2019

 Top 3 Exercises for Achilles tendon pain

+As outlined in previous posts, the key to returning back to sport well involves a great strengthening program which involves heavy resistance training and hop/skipping drills to help train the Achilles to adapt to the functional needs of sports.
 By doing so, you can return to sport performing well and without pain!
-In this blog post, we show 3 examples of appropriate exercises which can be performed depending on the stage of rehabilitation.
+In this blog post, 3 examples of appropriate exercises are shown which can be performed depending on what stage of rehabilitation:

 1. Single leg calf raise using a Smith Machine, performed slowly with heavy weight off the edge of a step:

-Heavy, slow, full-range strengthening has been supported in the research as highly effective for pain and provides a great base of strength, which is important for function because ‘power’ is ultimately the application of strength at a high speed.
+Heavy, slow, through-range strengthening has been supported in the research as highly effective for pain and provides a great base of strength, which is important for function because ‘power’ is ultimately the application of strength at a high speed.
+So, the stronger you become, the more powerful you can potentially be for activities such as taking off to sprint or jumping to rebound a basketball.

-3. A-skips FOR ACHILLES PHYSIOTHERAPY MELBOURNE
+3. A-skips

-A-skips are a great exercise to put together both strength and speed in a functional movement.
+Finally, A-skips are a great exercise to put together both strength and speed in a functional movement.
 To start with, it can be performed without weights, and dumbbells or weight plates can be held above the head to provide extra resistance

 While a full program for Achilles tendon pain will likely involve more exercises than just the above, it is important to re-adapt the Achilles tendon for both the strength and speed demands of sport.